stacks-network/stacks-core/README.md

 #  stacksAddress: "ST2ZRX0K27GW0SP3GJCEMHD95TQGJMKB7G9Y0X1MH"
 # }
 ```
+This keypair is already registered in the `Stacks.toml` file, so it can be used as presented here.

 We will interact with the following simple contract `kv-store`.
 In our examples, we will assume this contract is saved to `./kv-store.clar`: